seedstack/consul-addon/index.md

 noMenu: true
 ---

-The Consul add-on allows you to configure, inject and use Java Consul clients.
+The Consul add-on allows you to configure, inject and use Java Consul clients.<!--more-->

 {{< dependency g="org.seedstack.addons.consul" a="consul" >}}